jdassonvil/elk-training/training.md

 1. If you have an eye on the logs you should see that your message has been processed by Logstash

-### Step 5: Working with a real dataset
+### Step 5: Working a real use case

 1. Use the `streamer.py` script to stream the entire data set through logstash
   ```
   $ python datasets/uber/streamer.py
   ```
-1. Browse the discover view
+1. In Kibana configure the new index logstash-uber, you should be able to see the incoming
-1. Use the `dashboard/uber/upload.sh' script to upload the dashboards
+1. Use the `dashboard/uber/upload.sh' script to upload the existing uber dashboard
-1. Browse the dashboard and check the existing views

-### Step 6: Adding an extra view

-1. Now it's time to work !
-Try to add a weekly breakdown of ride pickup by time period
+1. From the dashboard tab you should be able to display it
+1. Now that you are an accomplished ELK developer, Uber needs you !
+Uber management would like to know when the users are requesting the more a ride within a day.
+Someone also made the observation that user's behavior might might be different depending on the day of the week, especially between the week days and the weekend.
+The data ingest team has already added a new "timeperiod" field that you should be able to see in Kibana.
+You should have everything you need to build this new vizualisation and make Uber managers super happy.